rajeshvkothari/oom/README.md

 ## Introduction(TBD)

-  This page help us to deploy all tosca models using tosca docker conatiners(micro-services) and through ONAP OOM setup.
+  This page helps us to deploy all tosca models using tosca docker conatiners(micro-services) and through ONAP OOM setup.
 This also help to verfiy tosca models are properly deploy   or not.

 ## Pre Deployment Steps
 - **DMaaP Server:**